ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

 | jetton             | slice |
 | jetton_wallet_code | cell  |

-It is also possible to use the `/getTokenData` get method using the Toncenter API to retrieve previously decoded jetton wallet data (or methods within an SDK).
-For example, using Tonweb:
+It is also possible to use the `/jetton/wallets` get method using the [Toncenter API](https://toncenter.com/api/v3/#/default/get_jetton_wallets_api_v3_jetton_wallets_get) to retrieve previously decoded jetton wallet data (or methods within an SDK).
+For instance, using Tonweb:

 ```js
 import TonWeb from "tonweb";